-The following information is provided by the Department of Agriculture, Water and the Environment (the Department) to clarify its position regarding the purpose of the List of Specimens taken to be Suitable for Live Import (the Live Import List) and to inform those considering importing a live animal into Australia about the Department's regulatory policy in relation to hybrid animals.
+The following information is provided by the Department of Climate Change, Energy, the Environment and Water (DCCEEW) to clarify its position regarding the purpose of the List of Specimens taken to be Suitable for Live Import (the Live Import List) and to inform those considering importing a live animal into Australia about the department's regulatory policy in relation to hybrid animals.
 This policy forms part of the Commonwealth's broader policy position established to manage risks associated with importing live animals and has been put in place to minimise potential impacts to the Australian environment.

 The List of Specimens taken to be Suitable for Live Import (Live Import List)